RIT-Environmental-Genomics/Toxin-Identification-Pipeline/README.md

-# Toxin Identification Pipeline using Referenced and De Novo RNA Seq data to
+# Toxin Identification Pipeline of RNA Seq data using Reference and De Novo genome sequences

 [![]()]